 |Money Market Account||0.1% APY||$2500|

-Regent Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Regent Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
 Regent Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Regent Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Regent Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a Regent Bank Near Me

-Regent Bank has five branches across the U.S.Back to Overview
+Regent Bank has five locations across the U.S.Back to Overview